jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 On receipt of a copy of an Order in Council under section 154, the regional council shall endorse particulars of it on the regional coastal plan or proposed regional coastal plan, but such endorsement shall not form part of the plan.

 ### 156 Effect of Order in Council
-Except as otherwise provided in section 153, where an Order in Council is in force in respect of any part of the coastal marine area, a consent authority shall not grant a coastal permit to do any of the following in respect of any land of the Crown in that part:unless the applicant for that permit is the holder of an authorisation authorising such taking, removal, reclamation, or drainage, or unless that Order in Council does not require that any such authorisation be held.
+Except as otherwise provided in section 153, where an Order in Council is in force in respect of any part of the coastal marine area, a consent authority shall not grant a coastal permit to do any of the following in that part:unless the applicant for that permit is the holder of an authorisation authorising such taking, removal, reclamation, or drainage, or unless that Order in Council does not require that any such authorisation be held.
   (a)
   (b) remove any sand, shingle, shell, or other natural material, within the meaning of section 12(4), from any such land; or (c) reclaim or drain any of such land that is foreshore or seabed—